shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 ![]({filename}/images/quadcopter/lpconfig.png)

 Speaking about labeling, label *everything*.
 It only takes a few seconds and it can save many hours of frustration later on.
 Of note, is the handedness (is there a better term?) of the propeller.
 Left-handed propellers turn anticlockwise and right-handed propellers turn clockwise.
-Mounting a propeller the wrong way will cause the thrust it to produce thrust in the opposite direction.
+Mounting a propeller the wrong way will cause it to produce thrust in the opposite direction.

 ### Motors